Radiation Forces and Torques on Janus Cylinders: Results and discussion

-The normalized drag force varies between approximately $0.7$ and $3$, compared to $1.81$ for a circular PEC cylinder under identical conditions.
-The drag force reaches its maximum value when the dielectric half faces the incident wave approximately.
-This maximum does not always occur exactly at $\phi_0 = \pi/2$ but in its neighbourhood.
-The minimum occurs when the interface is aligned with the incident wave ($\phi_0 \approx 0$ and $\pi$).
-When the PEC half faces the incident wave ($\phi_0 = 3\pi/2$), the drag force remains nearly constant across $\varepsilon_{r_1}$ values, closely matching that of a circular PEC cylinder, which is more clearly illustrated in Figs.\ref{fig:MDJC_slice}(a) and \ref{fig:MDJC_slice}(d) in Appendix~\ref{appendix a}.
-At fixed $\varepsilon_{r_1}$, the variation in the drag force with $\phi_0$ is stronger in $0 \leq \phi_0 \leq \pi$ (dielectric-facing) than in $\pi \leq \phi_0 \leq 2\pi$ (PEC-facing).
+The normalized drag varies between approximately $0.7$ and $2.94$, with a maximum when the dielectric half faces the incident wave ($\phi_0 = \pi/2$) and a minimum when the interface is aligned with the incident direction ($\phi_0 = \pi$).
+When the PEC half faces the wave ($\phi_0 = 3\pi/2$), the drag approaches that of a homogeneous PEC circular cylinder of the same radius $a$.

-The lift force also exhibits similar orientation-dependent behavior.
-Positive values correspond to lift forces along $+y$, and negative values along $-y$.
-Strong fluctuations occur when the dielectric half faces the wave, while the PEC-facing configuration yields smoother variations.
-Near $\phi_0 = \pi/2$ and $3\pi/2$, the lift changes sign, with the transition sharper near $\pi/2$.
-Increasing $\varepsilon_{r_1}$ broadens the near-zero-lift region around $\phi_0 = 3\pi/2$, suggesting enhanced stability against transverse forces in this configuration.
-Variations in $\varepsilon_{r_1}$ can also reverse the lift’s direction at fixed $\phi_0$.
+The lift and torque exhibit strong orientation dependence, with larger variations when the dielectric half faces the incident wave and smoother behavior for PEC-facing configurations.
+Both quantities change sign near $\phi_0 = \pi/2$ and $3\pi/2$, with sharper transitions near $\pi/2$.
+These variations reflect the sensitivity of the radiation response to scattering asymmetry and modal interference.
+Notably, the torque response undergoes a qualitative change as $\varepsilon_{r_1}$ increases: oscillatory features progressively emerge, leading to additional zero-crossings that correspond to new stable and unstable equilibrium orientations.

-The torque shows patterns consistent with drag and lift forces.
-It fluctuates more when the dielectric half faces the wave and is smoother for PEC-facing orientations.
-Increasing $\varepsilon_{r_1}$ at fixed $\phi_0$ induces sharp gradients, and the torque can change sign, especially in dielectric-facing cases.
-It vanishes at $\phi_0 = \pi/2$ and $3\pi/2$, with an extended near-zero region around $3\pi/2$ except at specific $\varepsilon_{r_1}$ values where localized variations appear.
+It is also worth noting that the maximum values of the normalized drag, lift, and torque for the metallo-dielectric Janus cylinder — approximately $2.94$, $1.00$, and $0.56$ respectively — establish a reference scale for the optomechanical response.
+As shown in the following section, these maximum values are largely preserved in purely dielectric Janus cylinders across a wide range of material contrasts, suggesting that the magnitude of the radiation response is primarily set by the size-to-wavelength ratio $a/\lambda = 1$ rather than by the specific material composition of the two halves.